Geometric Quantum Thermodynamics: Geometric Quantum Mechanics

-The resulting continuous mixed state has all the properties desired of an appropriately-generalized pure-state ensemble: It preserves normalization and convexity of linear combinations, each of its elements are invariant under coordinate changes, and the entire functional is also invariant under unitary transformations, thanks to the properties of the Fubini-Study volume element.
+The resulting geometric quantum state has all the properties desired of an appropriately-generalized pure-state ensemble: It preserves normalization and convexity of linear combinations, each of its elements are invariant under coordinate changes, and the entire functional $P_\infty$ is also invariant under unitary transformations.
+With some abuse of language, we will often refer to both the functional $P$ and their underlying measure $\mu$ as geometric quantum states.